 The educational ecosystem in District 16 will not be limited to those students who are motivated, supported and encouraged by a circle of loving well intentioned stakeholders.
 An even greater level of effort and focus will be made for the children who are unmotivated, least prepared and do not have the advantage of having vested stakeholders.
 This educational ecosystem approach will have the ability to transform lives, and communities for generations.

 Owning a home or acquiring Affordable Housing has been the primary way working families have built wealth in this country, but for generations of residents in District 16, this dream has eluded them.
-Not because they didn’t possess the financial discipline or the fiscal knowledge it took, but because this government did not intend for them have such economic stability.
+Not because they didn’t possess the financial discipline or the fiscal knowledge it took, but because this government did not intend for them to have such economic stability.

 Until the 1960s, the Federal Government systematically denied African-Americans and other marginalized groups the ability to obtain mortgage credit, buy homes, and build wealth for their families while subsidizing the American dream for white families.